 Many interdisciplinary projects at the IAS begin with a ‘research conversation’: a meeting of people with shared interests intended to explore possible avenues for collaboration.
-Some are initiated by requests from colleagues, or in response to funding calls; others are arranged to explore particular research themes (for example, IAS annual research themes).
+Some are initiated by requests from colleagues, or in response to funding calls; others are arranged to explore particular research themes.
 A successful research conversation will involve a diverse range of disciplines, and will enable preliminary exchanges of knowledge between them.
 In general, they are followed by project development meetings; (hopefully) successful funding bids; collaborative research, and publications/other outputs.

 One such endeavour, conducted as a public event during a year when the IAS Annual Theme was Light, led to an experiment to try to capture in text an interdisciplinary conversation, and its capacities to transform the thinking of its participants.
 From the Lighthouse (Strang, Edensor and Puckering 2016) brings together very diverse disciplinary views on lighthouses, and as this extract suggests, seeks to demonstrate the value of interdisciplinarity by ensuring that its readers, having engaged with multiple perspectives, cannot help but see the topic in a new light.

 Strang, V., Edensor, T. and Puckering, J. (eds) 2018.
 From the Lighthouse: interdisciplinary reflections on light, London: Routledge.

 Strang, V. (ed) 2016.
 Transforming the Way We Think, Durham University: Institute of Advanced Study.

 McLeish, T. and Strang, V. 2016.
 ‘Evaluating Interdisciplinary Research: the Elephant in the Peer-Reviewers’ Room’, in Palgrave Communications.
 August 2016.
 DOI 10.1057/palcomms.2016.55